Jamie Rose: Early life

-Rose was born November 26, 1959, in New York City to Stewart, a singer and dancer, and Reta Rose, a former Radio City Rockette.
+Jamie Rose was born November 26, 1959, in New York City to Stewart, a singer and dancer, and Reta Rose, a former Radio City Rockette.
 Shortly after her birth, Rose's family relocated from New York City to California, where she was raised in the Van Nuys section of Los Angeles.
 Her father was Jewish, and she was raised in this faith.
 Rose began acting at age six, first appearing in commercials for Kool-Aid, and later, Mountain Dew as an adolescent.
 When Rose was 14, the family relocated to Fresno, where her father accepted a job as a building contractor.
-Rose graduated from Bullard High School in 1977, and subsequently attended Fresno State University before transferring to the University of California, Santa Cruz.
+Rose graduated from Bullard High School in 1977, and subsequently attended California State University, Fresno before transferring to the University of California, Santa Cruz.
 After a year, Rose decided to return to Los Angeles, and transferred to California State University, Northridge, where she majored in theater; she eventually dropped out, however, to begin acting professionally.